Memorial Day 2024Updated: January 3, 2024

-Memorial Day will be celebrated Monday, May 29, 2023.
+Memorial Day was celebrated this year on Monday, May 27, 2024.
 It is a federal holiday observed on the last Monday in May and commemorates the men and women who died while in military service.

 Pay tribute to the U.S. men and women who died during military service by observing a national moment of remembrance with a minute of silence at 3:00 PM local time.

 Discover the National Military Appreciation Month military discounts available all month long!

 Memorial Day began after the Civil War with both formal and informal ceremonies at graves and ceremonies for the soldiers who had fallen in battle.
 Many places claim to be the birthplace of Memorial Day in 1866, including Waterloo, New York, and Macon and Columbus, Georgia.
 On May 5, 1868, the Grand Army of the Republic (GAR), a Union veterans organization, established Decoration Day, May 30, as a time for the nation to decorate the dead with flowers.
 Arlington National Cemetery held the first large observance later that year.

 By the end of the 19th century, Memorial Day ceremonies were held throughout the country on May 30.
 The Army and Navy adopted policies for proper observances, and state legislatures passed proclamations designating the day.
 After World War I, the day was expanded to honor those who died in all American wars, and in 1971, Memorial Day was declared a national holiday to be celebrated on the last Monday in May.

 What is the difference between Veterans Day and Memorial Day?